 12-inch stainless steel skillet

-Thai chili is used just to bring a little life heat to the dish, but it can be omitted or replaced with a pinch of red chili flakes or dried peperoncino.
+Thai chile is used just to bring a little life heat to the dish, but it can be omitted or replaced with a pinch of red chile flakes or dried peperoncino.

 Make-Ahead and Storage

 Pasta with canned-clam sauce is best enjoyed immensely, immediately.